-- g.
+- f.
+The inclusive dates of the period for which the employee is paid; - g.
 The name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number or an employee identification number other than a social security number may be shown on the itemized statement; - h.
 The name and address of the legal entity that is the employer; and - i.
-All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 98.
+All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 94.
 Cal.
 Labor Code § 226.2 provides that an employer must furnish piece-rate employees with an "accurate itemized" statement in writing showing: - a.
 The total hours of compensable rest and recovery periods, the rate of compensation, and the gross wages paid for those periods during the pay period; and - b.
-The total hours of other nonproductive time, the rate of compensation, and the gross wages paid for that time during the pay period. - 99.
+The total hours of other nonproductive time, the rate of compensation, and the gross wages paid for that time during the pay period. - 95.
 When DEFENDANTS did not accurately record PLAINTIFF'S and other CALIFORNIA CLASS Members' wages, including overtime wages, owed, DEFENDANTS also failed to provide PLAINTIFF and the other members of the CALIFORNIA CLASS with complete and accurate wage statements which failed to show, among other things, the correct overtime rate, the correct number of hours worked, missed meal and rest periods, owed to PLAINTIFF and other CALIFORNIA CLASS Members.
 Cal.
 Lab.
 Code § 226 provides that every employer shall furnish each of his or her employees with an accurate itemized wage statement in writing showing, among other things, gross wages earned and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate.
 Aside from the violations listed above in this paragraph, DEFENDANTS failed to issue to PLAINTIFF an itemized wage statement that lists all the requirements under California Labor Code 226 et seq.
-As a result, from time to time DEFENDANTS provided PLAINTIFF and the other members of the CALIFORNIA CLASS with wage statements which violated Cal.
-Lab.
-Code § 226.
+Specifically, DEFENDANTS included items, including but not limited to, "Vacation" and